revoconner/Facial-Recognition-Photo-Organiser/README.md

 ## License and Usage

-This app is provided free for personal, non-commercial use only.
+This app is provided free of usage restriction for personal, non-commercial use only.
 You may not use this app on computers used for commercial purposes, even if the app itself is for personal use.

+We do not collect any of your data, this app does not send any data online and works completely offline.

 The app uses facial recognition technology.
 You are responsible for complying with applicable privacy laws and obtaining consent from individuals whose images are processed.

-## Version Information

-Current Version: 0.2.1 (Beta)

-This is the second release and is in beta testing.
-While there may be bugs, none of them will delete or modify your original photos.
-The app does not edit photos on disk directly.

 ## Performance Stats
 1. [10/7/2025, 5:46:28 AM] - [10/7/2025, 10:50:24 AM] - Scan complete: 104577 faces in 90491 photos